mszep/LasagneEngine/README.md

 ## Current Design
   - Engine is the main class.
 It manage your models and your different training sessions
-  - Displayer is a class that aims to contains the visualialisation bit for the different classes.
+  - Displayer is a class that contains the visualisation bits for the different classes.
 It's the step 0 through a future UI for Deep Learning
-  - Model is just a container for a model that will be define using Lasagne
+  - Model is just a container for a model that you define using Lasagne
-  - DataManager allow you to associate numpy array in memory with name and take care to load this data in theano variables (aka in GPUs) when needed
+  - DataManager allow you to associate numpy arrays in memory with name and take care to load this data in theano variables (aka in GPUs) when needed by your sessions
   - Session handles the training of your network
   - Params define a specific set of parameters for a specific models.
 Each models can evolve through different Params that you want to keep track of.